Can cats eat raw chicken?

-Most cats can safely eat raw chicken, however, as raw meat contains pathogens, consuming it can come with risks.
-The main consideration for cats eating raw chicken is the risk of pathogens (disease-causing organisms) in raw chicken meat are salmonella and campylobacter.
+Most cats can eat raw chicken, however, as raw meat contains pathogens, consuming it can come with risks.
+The main consideration for cats eating raw chicken is the risk of pathogens (disease-causing organisms) are salmonella and campylobacter.
 Infection with either organism is associated with gastrointestinal disturbances.
 Cats are better able to tolerate raw meat than people due to their shorter gastrointestinal tract; which means meat passes through the cat faster.
 Cats also secrete high levels of stomach acid which breaks down protein and kills bacteria.

 Salmonellosis is uncommon in healthy cats, young cats, seniors, stressed and sick cats with weakened immune systems are most at risk.
-It is possible for a cat to be subclinical, which means the cat is infected and can shed the bacteria in their stools or saliva.
+It is possible for a cat to be subclinical, which means the cat is infected and can shed the bacteria in its stools or saliva.
 Campylobacter is much the same, most cats will remain asymptomatic.

 While chicken contains a number of nutrients including protein and amino acids, a large amount of raw chicken is not nutritionally complete or balanced and therefore is not recommended as a major part of the cat’s diet.
-A commercially prepared diet which meets AAFCO standards is recommended for all cats.
+A commercially prepared cat food that meets AAFCO standards is recommended for all cats.

 What should you do if your cat eats raw chicken?